-The MMQB Staff Picks: Who will win Eagles-Falcons?
+NFL Week 16 Picks: Who Will Win Chiefs-Seahawks?

 Quickly

-- Will the Eagles keep it rolling with Nick Foles?
-Our staffers make their picks for the opener and all the Week 1 games...
+- Our staffers make their picks for the opener and all the Week 16 games...

 Picking the games for straight-up winners this season . . .